NatronGitHub/openfx-arena/README.md

    * Quantum depth under 32 will work, but it not recommended, note that most distros ship 16
    * Will work without HDRI, but it's not recommended
  * OpenCL 1.2 compatible hardware and drivers (OCL plugins)
+   * Compatible hardware or drivers are not required to build these plugins
  * libcurl *(HaldCLUT)*
  * libsox *(AudioCurve)*

+## Notes

+**Do not use these plugins in DaVinci Resolve or Fusion!
+Some plugins use OFX features not available in software from BlackMagic Design.**

 ## Build